A hand gripping a large knife in a dirty tiled bathroom

 It isn’t the supernatural.

 It’s the danger you can’t rationalise away — danger that looks like someone you know, something you trust, a place you return to every day.
-Thrillers whisper, “This could happen,” and that’s why they stick to you long after the credits roll.
+Across every thriller movie subgenre, the whisper is the same: “This could happen.”
+That’s why they stick to you long after the credits roll.

 Image credits: Film stills from The Machinist (2004), Parasite (2019), Prisoners (2013), Se7en (1995), Monkey Man (2024), Michael Clayton (2007), Ex Machina (2014), Nightcrawler (2014), The Revenant (2015), No Country for Old Men (2007), Shutter Island (2010), The Fly (1986), and Inception (2010).
 Sourced via FilmGrab and used for editorial and commentary purposes.